dreamit-de/graphql-server/README.md

 `GraphQLServer`, like many GraphQL libraries, uses context functions to create a context object that is available during the whole request execution process.
 This can for example be used to inject information about request headers or adjust responses.
-An example can be found in the `CustomResponseHandler.integration.test.ts` class in the test folder.
+An example can be found in the `CustomResponseHandler.integration.test.ts` class in the test/server folder.

 The following three context functions are available and used by different core functions depending on if a request or response or both objects are available.